 Stribild comes in tablet form.
 Each tablet contains:

-Take Stribild with food.
+Take Stribild by mouth and with food.
 Do not take Stribild with other HIV medicines.

 What should I do if I forget a dose?

 If you miss aof Stribild, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.